When reading about heat pump water heaters, you might encounter the term “Coefficient of Performance” (CoP).

 For example, with a simple electric heater like a panel or a fan heater, if you put in 1 kW of electricity, you get 1 kW of heat.
 This means it has a CoP of 1, meaning there’s no efficiency gain.

-However, with a heat pump, the efficiency is much higher.
+However, with a hot water heat pump, the efficiency is much higher.
 Depending on the system, a heat pump can have a CoP of 3 or even 4.
 This means that for every 1 kW of electricity you use, you can get 3 to 4 kW of heat.

 This efficiency is why the CoP is important – it helps you get more heating for less electricity, saving you money on energy bills and reducing overall energy consumption.